Sister: Earnhardt Jr. ‘safe’ after plane crash in Tennessee

 ELIZABETHTON, Tenn.
-(AP) — Dale Earnhardt Jr. was taken to a hospital after his plane crashed in east Tennessee.
+(AP) — Dale Earnhardt Jr. is safe and in a hospital for evaluation after his plane crashed in east Tennessee, the NASCAR television analyst and retired driver’s sister tweeted.

+Earnhardt’s sister, Kelley Earnhardt Miller, tweeted that the driver’s wife, Amy, and 15-month-old daughter, Isla, also were on the plane along with two pilots.

-The NASCAR television analyst and former driver’s sister, Kelley Earnhardt Miller, tweeted that “everyone is safe and has been taken to the hospital for further evaluation.”
+“Everyone is safe and has been taken to the hospital for further evaluation,” she tweeted.
+“We will have no further information at this time.”

 Federal Aviation Administration officials said a Cessna Citation rolled off the end of a runway and caught fire after landing at Elizabethton Municipal Airport at 3:40 p.m.
 Thursday.
 FAA officials said the preliminary indication is that two pilots and three passengers were aboard.